 Collecting (Bins): Points are awarded based on where a marker finally comes to rest.
+Partial points are awarded if the marker lands on the edge of the bin.

 Survive the Shootout (Torpedoes): A torpedo must pass through the opening for full points.
-Partial points may be awarded if the torpedo touches the border without passing through.
+Partial points are awarded if the torpedo touches the border without passing through.